-Located on the north end of Northeast Colorado Springs, this large, master-planned community is known for its generously-sized homes, ample yards, affordable prices, and welcoming neighbors.
+Located on the north end of Northeast Colorado Springs, this large, master-planned community is known for its generously-sized homes, ample yards, and welcoming neighbors.
 It’s also a perfect area if you’re looking to raise horses.
-Many of the homes in the southern part of the area have at least half an acre for horses and children to venuture on.
-A relatively new community, Briargate was established in the 1980s-2000s and is comprised of move-in-ready, starter homes….
-Perfect for the first time home buyer.
+Many of the homes in the southern part of the area have at least half an acre for horses and children to venture out on.
+A relatively new community, Briargate was established in the 1980s-2000s.
+It is comprised of move-in-ready, starter homes that are perfect for the first time home buyer.

 This centrally located neighborhood contains a plethora of amenities including Chapel Hills Mall, The Promenade Shops at Briargate, and a local YMCA.
-Big box stores such as Costco and Walmart are nearby for convenience, but far enough away that residents enjoy a quiet setting with little traffic.
+Big box stores such as Costco and Walmart are nearby for convenience.
+But they are far enough away that residents enjoy a quiet setting with little traffic.
 Briargate is also home to John Venezia Community Park which offers one of the best playgrounds in Colorado Springs.

 Known for its large, historic homes and modern mansions, The Broadmoor neighborhood in Colorado Springs is among its wealthiest districts.
 This distinctive neighborhood is located in the Southwest area of Colorado Springs.
-Residents of this neighborhood enjoy stately architecture dating back to the 1920s-1940s, manicured lawns, mature trees, and quiet, safe streets with exceptionally low crime rates.
+Residents of this neighborhood enjoy stately architecture dating back to the 1920s-1940s.
+The Broodmoor neighborhood features manicured lawns, mature trees, and quiet, safe streets with exceptionally low crime rates.
 The schools in this neighborhood are also top notch.
 Cheyenne Mountain School District 12 is ranked in the top 5 districts in the state.

-Whether you’re looking to raise horses on a million-dollar estate or a more quaint farmhouse, most of the homes in this area have plenty of room for animals to roam.
-Many of the homes are also already fit with barns and other ammenities needed to raise horses.
+Whether you’re looking to raise horses on a million-dollar estate or for a more quaint farmhouse, most of the homes in this area have plenty of room for animals to roam.
+Many of the homes are also already outfitted with barns and other amenities necessary to raise horses.
 If the search is on for country living with nearby city resources, look no further!

 When talking about The Broadmoor, it is impossible not to mention The Broadmoor Hotel and Resort.
-This prestigious resort dates back nearly a century and is home to a golf course, a spa, a fitness center, tennis courts, swimming pools, restaurants, cafés, and a wide variety of shops.
+This prestigious resort dates back nearly a century.
+It is home to a golf course, spa, fitness center, tennis courts, swimming pools, restaurants, cafés, and a wide variety of shops.
 This destination attracts visitors nationwide and provides ample activities for local residents.

-The Broadmoor’s tight knit community is comprised of upper-middle class professionals in white-collar jobs.
+The Broadmoor’s tight-knit community is comprised of upper-middle-class professionals in white-collar jobs.
 If your budget allows, this neighborhood is ideal for someone looking for plenty of space to roam in a welcoming environment tucked in close to the mountains.

-Composed primarily of white-collar professionals, small-business owners, and military families, Rockrimmon is the go-to neighborhood for young families with a desire to live a few minutes outside of the city center.
-Its close proximity to the U.S. Air Force Academy accounts for the high population of servicemen in the area.
+Composed primarily of white-collar professionals, small-business owners, and military families, Rockrimmon is the go-to neighborhood for young families.
+This neighborhood is located in the Northwest area of town.
+Its easy access to both Colorado Springs and the U.S. Air Force Academy accounts for the high population of servicemen in the area.
 However, it is ideal for both adults and children due to the highly-rated Academy School District 20, and amenities such as Trinity Brewing Co. and Caspian Cafe.

-This charming neighborhood was developed in the 1970s and is one of the most affordable districts in Colorado Springs, especially if you’re looking for a bit a land.
+This charming neighborhood was developed in the 1970s.
+It is one of the most affordable districts in the Springs, especially if you’re looking for a bit of land.
 Most of the homes are zoned for horses and many feature over an acre of land.

-Black Forest is great for those looking for a bit more land.
-Most homes are built on at least one acre but five acres of property is very common, which make it a perfect area to own horses.
-If you have ample planning time, it’s also a good area to consider buying land and building a custom home.
+Black Forest is great for those looking for a bit more open space.
+Most homes are built on at least one acre, but five acres of property is very common.
+This makes it a perfect area to own horses.
+If you have ample planning time and a considerable budget, it’s also a good area to consider buying land and building a custom home.
 Black Forest is home to Fox Run Regional Park and Black Forest Regional Park.
 Both provide plenty opportunities for outdoor activities like biking and hiking.

-Whether raising a family is a plan for the future or the whole family is making the move, Black Forest is a great place to be.
-The woodsy area makes it a perfect place for children to grow up outdoors and there are endless activities and attractions.
-Nearby, take advantage of all the the big-cities amenities from restaurants, movie theaters and shopping, while the Black Forest area allows for retreat from that fast-paced lifestyle.
+Whether raising a family is still in the future or the whole family is making the move, Black Forest is a great place to be.
+The woodsy area makes it a perfect place for children to grow up outside and there are endless outdoor activities.
+You can take advantage of all the big-cities amenities like nearby restaurants, movie theaters, and shopping while the Black Forest area allows for a retreat from that fast-paced lifestyle.